billboos/boos-group-website/content/opportunities/_index.md

 ### Graduate student positions

 A position in the Ph.D. program of Berkeley's Department of Earth and Planetary Science will be available in the research group of William Boos, with start date in August 2024.
+Applicants must have strong quantitative backgrounds.
 The student who takes on this position will, over the course of five years and in collaboration with William Boos, produce a body of original research that constitutes a doctoral thesis.
 Our group has several focus areas for possible thesis topics, but we also encourage you to bring your own ideas.
-Applicants with strong quantitative backgrounds are encouraged to apply for admission to Berkeley's [doctoral program](http://eps.berkeley.edu/graduate-students) in Earth and Planetary Science.
+Applications should be submitted through Berkeley's [doctoral program](http://eps.berkeley.edu/graduate-students) in Earth and Planetary Science.

 Students in our Ph.D. program must pass the qualifying exam near the end of the second year, and are expected to serve as a teaching assistant for at least two semesters during the five-year program.
 Serving as a teaching assistant provides a minimal amount of teaching experience, which is important for many careers, including those in academia.